llanillo/GGJ-2023-Labyrinth/README.md

 1. Download and install all the requirements
 2. Git clone it
-3. Open it with Visual Studio and compile it
+3. Compile it with Visual Studio 2022
 4. Open it with Unreal Engine

 ```bash